kg4sgp/look-angles/README.md

 The octave script (the lookangle.m) should be able to be used in Matlab but I have not tried to use it in matlab, only octave.

-These programs have been written to take longitude and latitude in decimal degrees and altitude in meters.
+These take longitude and latitude in decimal degrees and altitude in meters.

 These programs have been written with different geodetic systems in mind, described by the directory they are in.
-If you're using GPS data, use the wsg84 programs (GPS uses the WSG 84 geodetic system).
+If you're using GPS data, use the wgs84 programs (GPS uses the WGS 84 geodetic system).

 ### Notes on using these for antenna pointing ###